What is joint providership?

 Can a pharmaceutical or medical device company choose who will speak at our meeting?

-No. It is up to the activity medical director and planning committee to select appropriate topics and speakers for their CME activity based on the target audience’s educational needs.
+No. It is up to the activity medical director and planning committee to select appropriate topics and speakers for their accredited activity based on the target audience’s educational needs.

 We received grant support from a pharmaceutical company and a representative would like to attend the meeting, is that allowed?